 Q. What about consumer debt?
 Is it considered as part of the calculation for determining financial need?

-No, consumer debt is not used as part of the needs analysis calculation.
-This is considered discretionary choices and to include it would be unfair to families whose choices have resulted in little or no consumer debt.
+A. No, consumer debt is not used as part of the needs analysis calculation.
+This is considered a discretionary choice and to include it would be unfair to families whose choices have resulted in little or no consumer debt.

 Q. How does financial aid work for off-campus programs?